Robinson Crusoe on Mars: Reception

-At the film review aggregator website Rotten Tomatoes, Robinson Crusoe on Mars has an overall rating of 94%, with an average single viewer rating of 6.5/10, with 62% of that audience liking it.

 Home media

-The Criterion Collection, a video company known for its painstaking restorations of films, first released Robinson Crusoe on Mars on LaserDisc in 1994, on DVD on September 18, 2007 as a special edition, and later on Blu-ray on January 11, 2011.
+Robinson Crusoe on Mars received its first home media release in the United States in December 1993 on LaserDisc by The Criterion Collection, a video company known for its painstaking restorations of films.
+The Criterion Collection subsequently released it on DVD on September 18, 2007 as a special edition, and later on Blu-ray on January 11, 2011.
 A high-definition video image transfer was performed and color corrected using the film's original 35 mm film negative, while the original monaural soundtrack was digitally remastered in stereo at 24 bit.

 Criterion added a number of bonus features on the releases of the film: a "stills" gallery from both the film itself, as well as behind-the-scenes shots.
 There is also the original theatrical trailer and an audio interview with director Byron Haskin recorded in 1979.
 A music video for Victor Lundin's song "Robinson Crusoe on Mars" was created in 2007 specifically for the film's DVD release.
 A full color booklet is also included with various facts about the film.